Dev-Tonia/Dev-Tonia/README.md

 - 👋 Hi, I’m @Dev-Tonia
-- 👀 I’m interested in mobile development using Flutter as the tool.
+- 👀 I’m interested in anything web development.
+- I use vue and react
-- 🌱 I’m currently learning Statemanagment in flutter.
+- 🌱 I’m currently learning State management in Vue.
-- 💞️ I’m looking to collaborate on interesting project on mobile
+- 💞️ I’m looking to collaborate on an interesting project
-- 📫 How to reach me on email @ogunwatonia01@gmail.com or twitter on @ogunwaanthonia
+- 📫 How to reach me on email @ogunwatonia01@gmail.com or Twitter on @ogunwaanthonia
 -

 <!---